HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_01/Check_Point.md

 }
 ```

-The code is simple enough to read without the comments so these comments that just crowd the code can be removed.
+The code is simple enough to read without the comments so these comments, that just crowd the code, can be removed.

 Lets also change to end-of-line style block braces throughout the entire code for consistency and because this is the style used in the Java API source code.